Defeating Our Human Nature (Part 5. Lasciviousness - Runaway Lust)

 "And now, little children, abide in Him, that when He appears, we may have confidence and not be ashamed before Him at His coming."
 (1 John 2:28)

-I wondered about the people that feel that they are in chains of bondage to their own minds right now.
+I wonder about the people that feel that they are in chains of bondage to their own minds right now.
 They know they think evil, lascivious thoughts.
 Many people are doing what I described earlier and banging their heads against a wall because their minds will not stop thinking bad things that make them ashamed or even scared.
 If you are one of those people, Jesus wants to help you.
 He wants to break the chains of shame off of you so you can have freedom from sin that robs you of joy and leaves a big hole in your soul.
 But Jesus will not simply take over your mind.
 He created you but you are not like a clay pot where the potter can simply poke a hole in it or cut out an undesirable piece.
 Instead, God treats His creation with dignity and requires a request from you before He will come in to change you from the inside.
 He will never simply control your mind but will reason with you to help you to see truth.
-He will only come in as you allow Him in.
+He'll only come in as you allow Him in.
 It's not hard to ask Him into your life but you cannot ask Him and expect to keep your life exactly as it is.
 You must cry out to Him with a heart broken over the sin that you see in it.
 You must be willing to turn from your sin and follow Christ.
-If this is you, I will tell you of the belief required to ask God.
+If this is you, I'll tell you of the belief required to ask God in.

 "Now after John [John the baptizer] was put in prison, Jesus came to Galilee, preaching the gospel of the kingdom of God, and saying, 'The time is fulfilled and the kingdom of God is at hand.
 Repent, and believe in the gospel."
 (Mark 1:15)